abibaj98/Master-Thesis/README.md

 # Conditional Average Treatment Effect Estimation via Meta-Learners
 ###### Master Thesis by Arberim Bibaj (August 2023, ETHZ, MSc Statistisc)
-In the following you a description of the files and instructions to reproduce the results of the thesis. see how to reproduce the results.
+In the following you can see a description of the files and instructions to reproduce the results of the thesis.
-Additionally, there is a short description of the project and some important papers regarding meta-learners.
+Additionally, there is a short description of the project.

 ### Short Description of the Project
 The goal was to compare the performances of the most essential meta-learners for